 Picking the right woods and shape is key to making a great skateboard, but the real trick is in the glue.
 A skateboard without proper glue will delaminate, fray, and leave you with a broken pile of splinters after a few rides.
 Most manufacturers use a specialized wood glue known as Franklin Multibond Sk8 Glue for its superior adhesive abilities, waterproofness, and strength over time.
 Multibond Sk8 Glue holds your board together even if you leave it in the rain or take the board off a steep drop.
 Modern skateboarding wouldn’t exist without the advent of great glues like Multibond Sk8 Glue.

 Other Uses for Multibond Sk8 Glue

 Skateboarding has come a long way since scrap pieces of woods with roller skates nailed to them and that’s good news for skateboards.
-The modern is skateboard uses the perfect wood, the perfect tools, and the perfect glue to hold it all together.
-Whether you need a quick way to get across campus or want to shred the park with the best of them, grab a board and get rolling.
+The modern skateboard uses the perfect wood, the perfect tools, and the perfect glue to hold it all together.
+Whether you need a quick way to get across campus or want to shred the park, grab a board and get rolling.

 Whether you're building a skateboard or a house, contact us for all your adhesive needs.